-The Group recognizes the net obligation of a defined benefit plan in its balance sheet as an asset or liability.
-Remeasurement comprising of actuarial gains and losses, the effect of asset ceiling (excluding amount included in net interest on the net defined benefit liability) and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability) are recognized in Other Comprehensive income which are not reclassified to profit and loss in subsequent periods.
+The Company recognizes the net obligation of a defined benefit plan in its balance sheet as an asset or liability.
+Re-measurements comprising of actuarial gains and losses, the effect of the asset ceiling (excluding amounts included in net interest on the net defined benefit liability) and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability) are recognized in Other Comprehensive Income which are not reclassified to profit or loss in subsequent periods.